-Strategy: The Word of the Year in Higher Ed (and for Good Reason) in 2025
+Strategy, Part 1: The Word of the Year in Higher Ed in 2025

 If you’re a regular reader of Community Insights, you know I’m not a fan of higher education’s obsession with “strategic planning” as a method for setting direction.
-If you’re new here, feel free to revisit our discussion on the difference between strategy and strategic planning.
-The distinction is critical and increasingly relevant as the world around us becomes faster, more fragmented, and less predictable.
+If you’re new here, you may want to revisit our discussion on the difference between strategy and strategic planning.
+The distinction is critical, especially as the world becomes faster, more fragmented, and less predictable.

 In the consulting world, “strategy” is suddenly everywhere.
 It feels like the word of the year, the buzzword in boardrooms, and the topic on everyone’s LinkedIn feed.
 But unlike many trendy phrases that flare and fade, the focus on strategy isn’t hype.
 It’s a reflection of the reality leaders face today.
 Life in higher education is coming at us fast.
 Policies shift overnight (literally), funding environments change without warning, and the political, social, and economic context is increasingly volatile.
 In this environment, simple planning just doesn’t cut it.

-Strategy helps us make deliberate choices amid uncertainty, focusing resources where they matter most, and creating optionality and open doors for the future.
-It requires time to think, study, and understand the “battlefield” you’re operating in, something far too often neglected in higher ed.
-Unlike planning, which is most useful for managing predictable, near-term tasks—think vacations, events, or academic calendars—strategy is essential when the terrain itself is unpredictable.
+Strategy helps us make deliberate choices amid uncertainty, focusing resources where they matter most and creating optionality and open doors for the future.
+Planning, by contrast, is most useful for managing predictable, near-term tasks.
+Strategy becomes essential when the terrain itself is unpredictable.

-The current zeitgeist—the speed, fragmentation, and instability of our environment—demands strategy.
-Leaders need time and support to think strategically, not just operationally.
+Current conditions marked by speed, fragmentation, and instability demand strategy.
+Leaders need time and support to think strategically about positioning for the unknown future.
 They need to understand trade-offs, anticipate risks, and identify opportunities others may overlook.
 They need partners who can challenge assumptions, provide alternative perspectives, and equip them with the right data to act decisively.

 So, as we continue in this era of speed, uncertainty, and fragmentation, remember planning is for events.
 Strategy is for the future.
 The question is whether your department or institution has the time to think strategically and whether you have the right partners to help make it happen.

 Are you a leader overwhelmed by the pace and volume of change?
-I can help you manage the cognitive load by providing informed thought partnership, tools like the Research Policy Atlas, and guidance to focus on the right choices in an unpredictable world.
-Let’s work together to make strategy actionable, not just aspirational or something you wish you had more time for.
+I can help you manage the cognitive load by providing informed thought partnership, tools like the Research Policy Atlas, and guidance to focus on the better decisions in an unpredictable world.
+Let’s work together to make strategy a practice, not just aspirational or something you wish you had more time for.

 Atul Gwande on how a coach (or thought partner) can get you unstuck